ocicl/ocicl/README.md

 - [ecl](https://gitlab.com/embeddable-common-lisp)
 - [SBCL](https://www.sbcl.org/)

-However, the ``ocicl`` tool currently must be built with SCBL on either Linux or Windows.
+However, the ``ocicl`` command-line tool currently must be built with SBCL on either Linux or Windows.
 Adapting to other systems and platforms should not be difficult, and pull requests are welcome at https://github.com/ocicl/ocicl/pulls.
 Feedback is also welcome at https://github.com/ocicl/ocicl/issues.